 The curriculum below is to be used in consultation with an academic advisor.
 The student must be familiar with the University requirements, the General Education Requirements, and any Special Requirements for the above degree.
-Minimum hours needed to obtain a Bachelor of Science in Education -Art Education -120

 Minimum hours needed to obtain a Bachelor of Science in Education -Art Education -120 Minimum hours needed to obtain a Bachelor of Science in Art Education -127